List of York City F.C. records and statistics

 York City Football Club is a professional association football club based in York, North Yorkshire, England.
 The club was founded in 1922 and was elected to the Midland League, which the team played in until 1929 when they were elected to the Football League.
 The highest level of the English football league system the team has reached is the second tier, spending two seasons in the Second Division during the 1970s.
-The club lost its Football League status following relegation to the Football Conference in 2004, but regained it eight years later with victory in the 2012 Conference Premier play-off Final.
+The club lost its Football League status following relegation to the Football Conference in 2004, but regained it eight years later with victory in the 2012 Conference Premier play-off final.

 This list encompasses the major honours won by York City, and records set by the club, its players and its managers.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by York players on the international stage, and the highest transfer fees paid and received by the club.
 Attendance records at Fulfordgate, Bootham Crescent and the York Community Stadium are also included.

-All figures are correct as of the match played on 21 May 2022, the final match of York's 2021–22 season.
+All figures are correct as of the match played on 20 May 2025.